iangge/iangge.github.io/_posts/2024-12-09-port-forwarding-between-windows-and-wsl2.md

 With this command, it achieves our goal of having the WSL2 service on port 3000 be reachable from outside the WSL2 virtual machine.

+> Keep in mind that this only makes the WSL2 service open to external devices that are on the *same* local network, not the entire internet.
+{: .prompt-info }

 ### Powershell command to see all forwarded ports:
 ``` powershell
 netsh interface portproxy show v4tov4